SixdegreeLab/MasteringChainAnalytics/en/ch06/ch06-sql-basics-part2.md

         0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48,
         0x7fc66500c84a76ad7e9c93437bfc5ac33e2ddae9
     )
-    and minute > now() - interval '1' day -- 取最后一天内的数据，确保即使数据有延迟也工作良好
-    group by 1, 2, 3, 4
+    and minute > now() - interval '1' day -- Fetch data within the last day to make sure it works well even if the data is delayed group by 1, 2, 3, 4
 ),